B. Smith's ordeal with Alzheimer's finally ended in February, 2020. The model, restaurateur, and lifestyle guru Barbara 'B.' Smith died at age 70.

 “I know that I’ve got a problem.
 It doesn’t make me happy.
 Sometimes it makes me teary, but because I have great support … I’m doing fine.
 I’m doing really good.”Dan Gasby, that support is her husband of 23 years, .

-“You dont believe it, there’s total denial, he told Roker of learning about Smiths illness four years ago.
+“You don't believe it, there’s total denial, he told Roker of learning about Smiths illness at the time.
 “And then you go to a point of anger and then you go to a point of frustration.
 And then you go to a point where you curse God and you say, ‘Why?
 She doesn’t deserve this.’
 She is the sweetest human being, bar none.”

-Smith, who in 1976 became one of the first African-American models to grace the cover of Mademoiselle magazine, is resorting to her indomitable spirit to deal with her diagnosis – and help others.
+Smith, who in 1976 became one of the first African-American models to grace the cover of Mademoiselle magazine, resorted her indomitable spirit to deal with her then diagnosis – and determination to help others.

 Her journey has not been easy.
-Smith went missing for more than 17 hours in November after getting off at the wrong stop on her way from New York City to Sag Harbor on Long Island.
+Smith went missing for more than 17 hours several years ago after getting off at the wrong stop on her way from New York City to Sag Harbor on Long Island.

 “I wanted to be free,” she said of the ordeal, which was terrifying for Gasby.
 “I thought I lost her,” he said.
 “It was like living a nightmare.”